mich-murphy/mich-murphy.com/blog/content/configure-nextcloud-nixos.md

 ## Redis Caching

-This allows for caching of frequently used files in Nextcloud, which likely provides a more snappy experience.
+This allows for caching of frequently used files in Nextcloud, which likely provides a more snappy user experience.
 Here's my configuration:

 ```nix
 # etc/nixos/configuration.nix